 Once the Dissertation Committee is selected, the student develops a dissertation prospectus, which is the proposed research plan for the dissertation.
-The prospectus explains what the student intends to study, its importance to the field, proposed methods of investigation, and a review of the relevant literature.
+The prospectus explains what the student intends to study, its importance to the field, and the proposed methods of investigation, and includes a review of the relevant literature.
 Its structure, format, and length are determined by the Dissertation Committee Chair, with approval of the Dissertation Committee.
+To obtain Committee approval, the student is expected to meet with Dissertation Committee members to share their plan for the prospectus in terms of format, structure, length and timing of the defense prior to commencing work on the prospectus.

 Once the prospectus is completed and reviewed by the Dissertation Committee, the student presents and defends it at a scheduled public meeting that is open to fellow students and faculty.
 The prospectus defense date is set by the Dissertation Committee Chair, with the approval of the Ph.D.
-Program Director and conveyed to the Manager of Graduate Programs and Enrollment Services, SCJ Dean, and the Dean of the Graduate School-Newark.
+Program Director.
+To ensure sufficient time for review, students must distribute the completed prospectus to their Dissertation Committee at least one full month prior to the scheduled defense.

-The prospectus defense must be officially scheduled at least two weeks in advance, with notification provided to the SCJ Dean, Ph.D.
-Program Director, Manager of Graduate Programs and Enrollment Services, and Dean of the Graduate School-Newark.
-At that time, the student must email a Prospectus Defense Announcement, with full information (date, time, and location of the prospectus defense; prospectus title; names of the student, dissertation chair, and committee members; and an abstract of approximately 350 words), to the Ph.D.
-Program Director and the Manager of Graduate Programs and Enrollment Services.
-The announcement will then be sent to all SCJ faculty, staff, and Ph.D. students.
+An official Prospectus Defense Announcement is to be distributed to all SCJ faculty, staff, and Ph.D. students at least two weeks prior to the defense date by the Assistant Dean of Graduate Programs and Enrollment Services.
+The announcement is to include the following information provided by the student: date, time, and location of the prospectus defense; prospectus title; names of the candidate, dissertation chair, and committee members; and an abstract of approximately 350 words.
 A paper copy of the Prospectus Defense Announcement will be prominently displayed on School of Criminal Justice bulletin boards.
-In addition, the student must submit an electronic version (or paper copies on request) of the full prospectus to each committee member for review.
 Except with permission from the Ph.D.
 Program Director and Dissertation Committee, the prospectus defense must take place during the academic year.
-It is the student's responsibility to ensure that all deadlines and procedures are met.
+It is the student's responsibility to ensure that all timelines, deadlines, and procedures are met.

-Prior to the prospectus defense, the student shall obtain an Application for Admission to Candidacy for the Degree of Doctor of Philosophy form from the Graduate School-Newark.
 Ordinarily, the prospectus defense begins with a brief presentation by the student, followed by questions from members of the Dissertation Committee, then questions from other members of the audience.
-Once this portion of the defense is complete, the student and audience will leave the room so that the Dissertation Committee can deliberate.
+Once this portion of the defense is complete, the student and audience will leave so the Dissertation Committee can deliberate.
 The Dissertation Committee alone is responsible for deciding the outcome of the prospectus defense.
 They will evaluate the student on (1) their proposal, (2) their presentation, and (3) their demonstrated competence in addressing committee members' and others' questions and concerns.
-Once a decision is rendered, the student will be invited back in the room.
-The student may (1) pass the defense; (2)

-provisionally pass, pending successful completion of required revisions; or (3) fail to pass.
+Once a decision is rendered, the student will be invited back into the defense.
+The student may (1) pass the defense; (2) provisionally pass, pending successful completion of required revisions; or (3) fail to pass.
 Upon final approval of the prospectus defense, the student must submit an electronic copy of the final approved prospectus to the Ph.D.
 Director.